DevMain1953/cpp-algorithms/Life-expectancy/readme.md

 Then run:
 - `emcc life-expectancy.c -s NO_EXIT_RUNTIME=0 -o output.html`

 This command will generate html page with JS script.
-It's important to place all generated files to folder on your runnung HTTP server.
+It's important to place all generated files to folder on your runnung LOCAL HTTP server.

 ![WEB](web.png)
 ------------------